sailfuture/captains-log/src/posts/hello.md

 <br>

 As the head of SailFuture Academy, it's my pleasure to introduce the newest edition of our 'Captain's Log'.
 This publication is a celebration of the diverse and dynamic community that we have built together.
-In its pages, you will find a wide array of topics, each offering a unique perspective and insight into the world around us.

 <br>

-The 'Captain's Log' is more than just a newsletter; it's a reflection of our collective experiences and achievements.
 In this edition, we dive into various fields such as Business and Economics, Travel, Diversity and Inclusion, Science and Technology, and Sports.
-Each article and feature is a testament to the curiosity and dedication of our students and faculty.
+The 'Captain's Log' is more than just a newsletter; it's a reflection of our collective thoughts, ideas, and achievements.

 <br>